-Last spring, I started to see teacher after teacher on Instagram slowly transform their classrooms with flexible seating from traditional desks in rows to pseudo coffee shops, and I was intrigued.
+A few years ago, I started to see teacher after teacher on Instagram slowly transform their classroom with flexible seating , going from traditional desks in rows to pseudo coffee shops.
+I was intrigued.

 My classroom before:

 First of all, I love coffee shops myself, so why not spend three-quarters of my life in one?
-Second, it makes sense for my students, especially in an ELA classroom where students are immersed in reading and writing for 40 minute blocks of the day and my primary goal is for them to find comfort in both.
+Second, it made sense for my students, especially in an ELA classroom where students read and write for long blocks of time.

 My classroom after: